 Can client services leave voicemails?

-Client services genuine departments always leave voicemails that include clear company identification, a call-back number, and a reason for the call.
+Client services departments always leave voicemails that include clear company identification, a call-back number, and a reason for the call.
 Scam voicemails can be pretty vague, often creating a sense of urgency or even sounding a bit threatening, and they usually don’t provide much detail about the company.

 What happens if I ignore a client service call?